-'Background' means any data, know-how or information - whatever its form or nature (tangible or intangible), including any rights such as intellectual property rights - that is:
+'Background' means any data, know-how or information - whatever its form or nature (tangible or intangible),

 - held by the beneficiaries before they acceded to the Agreement and - needed to implement the action or exploit the results.

 If background is subject to rights of a third party, the beneficiary concerned must ensure that it is able to comply with its obligations under the Agreement.